Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 And most importantly qslcl.elf works both ram and rom.

 "Welcome to the silence between trust and truth." - Sharif Muhaymin (the creator)

-if your curious read my patch.py and see the evidences

 ## DISCLAIMER